Zverik/simple-revert/README.md

 Specify changeset ids as the `simple-revert` script arguments.
 E.g.

-    ./simple-revert.py 12345 12346 12348
+    ./simple_revert.py 12345 12346 12348

 To list recent changesets by a user (e.g. you), specify their name as the only argument:

-    ./simple-revert.py Zverik
+    ./simple_revert.py Zverik

 ## Restore Version

-To restore an old object version, pass its type, id and version to `restore-version`.
+To restore an old object version, pass its type, id and version to `restore_version`.
 For the first argument you can use following formats:

 * `n12345` for a node, `w2342` or `r234234` for ways and relations.
 * `node/12345`, `node.12345` or even `"way 2343"` (note the quotes).